 - In a sauté pan over medium heat, add butter.
 Once melted and bubbling, add minced garlic and cook for 1 minute.
 Add heavy cream, Italian seasoning, salt, and pepper.
 Stir and cook for 2-3 minutes, or until sauce has thickened slightly.

-- *If serving with pasta, reserve ½ cup of the pasta water before draining your cooked pasta.
+- Reserve ½ cup of the pasta water before draining your cooked pasta.
 Then, stir the reserved water into your sauce when adding the pasta to make your sauce extra creamy and silky.

 Equipment Recommendations